 Uses Of Prednisone And Prednisolone For Dogs

-Prednisone and prednisolone treat a wide variety of diseases and disorders in dogs and can be prescribed by veterinarians for many conditions, often as supplemental treatment.
-Most often, they are prescribed to treat Addison’s disease, a condition where a dog’s adrenal glands do not produce enough hormones that are natural steroids in the body.
+Prednisone and prednisolone treat a wide variety of diseases and disorders in dogs and veterinarians can prescribe them for many conditions, often as supplemental treatment.

-Prednisone and prednisolone are used in the treatment of autoimmune diseases such as lupus and autoimmune hemolytic anemia (AIHA) because of their ability to suppress immune system responses.
-Their immune suppressing qualitie make these drugs effective in treating allergic reactions, including those that cause skin irritation or itching.
+Prednisone and prednisolone also treat autoimmune diseases, such as lupus and autoimmune hemolytic anemia (AIHA), because of their ability to suppress immune system responses.
+Their immune suppressing qualities make these drugs effective in treating allergic reactions, including those that cause skin irritation or itching.

 The anti-inflammatory properties of these drugs make them useful for treatments of many other conditions, including some forms of cancer, arthritis, asthma, inflammatory bowel disease, and skin diseases.
-They may be prescribed to treat central nervous system disorders, high blood calcium levels, or shock.
+Vets may also prescribe them to treat central nervous system disorders, high blood calcium levels, or shock.

 Dosage Of Prednisone And Prednisolone For Dogs

 To reduce the symptoms of allergies, a dose of 0.25 mg per pound is usually appropriate.
-This may be increased or reduced based on your dog’s response and whether or not the symptoms have become manageable.
+Your vet may increase or reduce the dosage based on your dog’s response and whether or not the symptoms have become manageable.
 It is possible your vet will prescribe up to 1 mg to be given throughout the day.
 Your vet will strive to find the lowest dose possible while still maintaining your dog’s health.